AFSBn-Germany support ops officer: my battalion first to be multifunctional, regionally aligned

 |0

-This work, AFSBn-Germany support ops officer: my battalion first to be multifunctional, regionally aligned [Image 3 of 3], by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, AFSBn-Germany support ops officer: my battalion first to be multifunctional, regionally aligned, by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-AFSBn-Germany support ops officer: my battalion first to be multifunctional, regionally aligned

 LEAVE A COMMENT